hcmlab/nova/docs/index.md

 Pressing 'Ctrl+Z' and 'Ctrl+Y' allows it to undo and redo the previous changes.
 To save an annotation go to the ANNOTATION menu or press 'Ctrl+S'.

+## Shortcut Cheat Sheet

+**Universal**

+ Shorcut					Description
+ -------					------
+ arrow key left				Rewind in small steps arrow key right 			Fast forward in small steps space						Start / Stop autoplay
+ T + arrow key up			Select the annotation tier above the current one T + arrow key down			Select the annotation tier beneath the current one strg + L					Complete the current session automatically strg + arrow key left		Setting the media position to the beginning of the currently selected label strg + arrow key right 	Setting the media position to the end of the currently selected label alt +  arrow key down  	Copying label to the tier below alt + arrow key up 		Copying label to the tier above shift + dragging timeline  Zoom in / out to the current media position

+**Free / Discrete Scheme**

+ Shorcut					Description
+ -------					------
+ 0 - 9						Setting the label for the selected segment S							Splitting the selected segment in two parts on the green annotation cursor W							Creating a new label between the green annotation cursor and the red media position cursor strg + C      				Copy the currently selected segment strg + K					Delete all annotations the are on the right side of the green annotation cursor strg + V					Paste a copied segment strg + X					Cut the selected segment strg + Y					Redo strg + Z					Undo shift + dragging			Creating a label from start to end position (same as dragg with right mouse)

+**Continuous Scheme**

+ Shorcut					Description
+ -------					------
+ 0 - 9						Setting the level of the selected segment

 ## File Format

 An annotation can be saved to a file on disk.
 Actually, it is stored in two separate files: a header file (.annotation) and a data file (.annotation~) with the same file name.
 The header contains information about the scheme, while the data file holds the actual annotation data, either in ASCII (default) or in binary format.